-The trademark owner can sell it to any legal entity or individual via the process of trademark assignment.
+A registered owner can sell a trademark to any legal entity or individual through the process of trademark assignment.
 By doing so, the owner can allocate the right of his/her trademark to a person or entity.
-The process of trademark assignment is governed according to the provisions of the trademark act, 1999.
+The process of trademark assignment is governed according to the provisions of the Trade Mark Act, 1999.
 Now, let’s see whether a trademark can be sold in India.

-In the trademark assignment procedure, the entity or a person who is selling the trademark labels as the assignor and the other party (who is obtaining it) is the assignee.
+In the trademark assignment procedure, the entity or a person who is selling the trademark labels is the assignor and the other party (who is obtaining it) is the assignee.

 For the trademark assignment, either assignee or the assignor requires to apply.
-The transfer procedure generally takes 6 to 12 months for completion, subject to successful verification of all documents and legitimacy of such trademark assignment.
-The trademark assignment of every registered trademark should be recorded with the trademark registrar.
+The transfer procedure generally takes three-to-four months for completion, subject to successful verification of all documents and legitimacy of such trademark assignment.
+The trademark assignment of every registered trademark should be recorded with the registrar of trademarks.

 Trademark assignment types in India

-There are various types of trademark assignment available in India as given below;
+There are various types of trademark assignments available in India as given below;

-The trademarks act, 1999, has put various limitations on the assignment of registered trademarks.
-These limitations will be applied in case of a trademark that brings the possibility of creating uncertainty in the minds of the public or users if sold or transferred.
+The Trade Marks Act, of 1999, has put various limitations on the assignment of registered trademarks.
+These limitations will be applied in case buy and sell of trademark that brings the possibility of creating uncertainty in the minds of the public or users if sold or transferred.

 Such limitations apply to;

-– An assignment that makes exclusive rights on more than one person or entities about the same goods or services.
+- A trademark assignment that results in granting exclusive rights to more than one person or entity about the same goods or services.
 This is also known as restriction of parallel usage, and,

-– An assignment leads to the simultaneous usage of the same trademark by various people in various parts of the country.
+- A trademark assignment leads to the simultaneous usage of the same trademark by various people in various parts of the country.
 This is generally known as a restriction of multi-territory usage.

 How can one make a concrete valuation of the trademark before sale?

-A trademark is intangible or movable property.
-A concrete estimation or valuation is needed to sell a trademark at its reasonable price.
+A trademark is a movable property.
+A concrete estimation or valuation is needed to sell trademark at a reasonable price in the trademark marketplace.
 This process involves both direct and indirect measures.
 In a direct way, the process is fundamental.
-Here, investment for creating and promulgating the mark will be considered.
-The calculation will be on the other aspects or sources like brand awareness and brand image among people in the indirect one.
+Here, investment for creating and making it a reputable and respectable brand will be considered.
+The valuation of a brand takes into consideration many aspects of a trademark.

 Now, let’s see the prevailing approaches for concrete valuation of the trademark before assignment.